EAGrimaldi/sylas-angle/README.md

 It can be hard to tell when its a good or bad idea to pick Sylas, since he is so dependent on enemy ultimates.

-I made a crappy tool that connects to the LCU API to get enemy champs and then check if they have good ultimates for Sylas.
+This tool connects to the LCU API, waits for champ select, gets enemy champs, and then checks if they have good ultimates for Sylas.

 # requirements

-Currently this uses [lcu-driver](https://github.com/sousa-andre/lcu-driver) to connect to the LCU API and manage websocket stuff.
+Currently this tool uses [lcu-driver](https://github.com/sousa-andre/lcu-driver) to connect to the LCU API and manage websocket stuff.

 `pip install lcu-driver`